E-Bilal/Inception/README.md

 or you can also use this command: make all

-if you are finished use this command: make down
+If you want to shutdown the dockers use this command: make down
 ```